cwaymeyer/connect-4/README.md

 # connect-4

-Springboard Connect 4 project, in process.
+Connect 4 game for Springboard curriculum.

 ### To be implemented: